jitinsharma/jitinsharma.com/content/posts/2020-28-07---taming-android-resources-and-layoutinflater-for-string-manipulation.md

     There are a lot of open source libraries like [Philogy](https://github.com/JcMinarro/Philology) and even commercial ones like [Crowdin](https://github.com/crowdin/mobile-sdk-android) which use this approach.
 So there are teams somewhere adopting this approach.

-- Is it enough to override TextView?
+- Is it enough to override `TextView`?

-    No. TextView might represent bulk of text displayed on your UI but there are classes like `Toolbar` which also display text without a `TextView` component.
+    No. `TextView` might represent bulk of text displayed on your UI but there are classes like `Toolbar` which also display text without a `TextView` component.
 You can override these classes as well in `CustomLayoutInflater`.

 - What are performance impacts?